Best Of Roundup

 Best LLM Frameworks & Libraries (2026)

-Five frameworks, five different bets on how LLM apps should be built.
+Seven frameworks, seven different bets on how LLM apps should be built.
 We tested them all.

 Building an LLM application from scratch is a terrible idea.
 You'll spend weeks writing boilerplate for prompt templates, chain orchestration, retrieval, and memory management before you get to the part that actually matters.
 That's where frameworks come in.

 The problem is there are too many of them now.
 LangChain was basically the only option in 2023.
-By 2026, you've got at least a dozen serious contenders, each with a different philosophy about how LLM apps should be structured.
+By April 2026, you've got at least a dozen serious contenders, each with a different philosophy about how LLM apps should be structured.
 Some want to abstract everything away.
 Others give you building blocks and stay out of your way.
+The agent revolution has made the framework choice even more important, since agent orchestration is where frameworks save the most engineering time.

-We built the same RAG application with all five of these frameworks: a document Q&A system over 10K pages of technical docs with citations, filtering, and streaming.
+We built the same RAG application with all seven of these frameworks: a document Q&A system over 10K pages of technical docs with citations, filtering, and streaming.
+We also tested agent workflows where each framework had to coordinate tool calls, handle errors, and iterate autonomously.
 The differences in developer experience were massive.

 Our Top Picks